 Should You List Your Rate?

-I like to be totally honest and transparent but I dont recommend your list your rate on CL.
+I ‘t recommend that you do not list your rate on CL.
+Why?
 For one reason, trainers who list a price, usually list only the per-session rate.
-I know many trainers have different rates for those who purchase 5, 10 and even 20 or more sessions up front.
-If you do this, you might mention that you have a “variety of packages to suit your needs and budget” in your ad without listing the actual rates.
+I know many trainers who have different rates for those who purchase 5, 10, and even 20 or more sessions upfront.
+One alternative is to say you have a “variety of packages to suit your needs and budget” in your ad without listing the actual rates.

 Another reason not to do list your rate is that the bottom feeder trainers who are also on CL might try to underbid you.

-Yes, I did said “bottom feeders” and by that I’m referring slick/ fast talkers who are not certified and uneducated but who think they can be a personal trainer because they look good and like to work out.
+Yes, I said “bottom feeders.”
+These are slick/ fast talkers who are either certified or not not certified.
+They lowball the price to get clients.
 Potential clients who think all trainers are equal, might just look at price.
 That would be a loss for both them and you.

-Instead of writing long and wordy paragraphs about the benefits of exercise, personal training etc., I want you to lay out your craigslist ad the way I have listed in the sample below.
+Instead of writing long and wordy paragraphs about the benefits of exercise, personal training, etc., I suggest you outline your craigslist ad the way I have listed in the sample below.
 I feel this will maximize the responses you get.

 Bullet everything in your ad.
 Bullets are easier to scan and read online than paragraphs.
-This is one of the most important part of your Craigslist ad.
+This is one of the most important parts of your Craigslist ad.

 - Your ad should include your full name (not just your first name)